Basis-Theory/docs/source/includes/api-reference/_proxy.md

 For example, sending a proxy request to `https://api.basistheory.com/proxy/foo/bar?param=value` and including the header `BT-PROXY-URL=https://example.com/api` will result in the request being forwarded to `https://example.com/api/foo/bar?param=value`.

-**Reactors**
+**Proxy Transforms**

-Basis Theory's Proxy supports executing reactors on the proxy request and response.
-When pre-configuring a [Proxy](#proxies-create-a-proxy), the `request_reactor_id` and `response_reactor_id` properties can optionally be set to the ID of an existing [Reactor](#reactors).
-When the `request_reactor_id` property is set, this reactor will be executed on the Proxy request and allow you to transform the request body and headers before sending the payload to the `destination_url`.
-When the `response_reactor_id` property is set, this reactor will be executed on the Proxy response and allow you to transform the response body and headers before sending the response to the originator of the request.
+Basis Theory's Proxy supports executing code to transform the proxy request and response.
+When pre-configuring a [Proxy](#proxies-create-a-proxy), the `request_transform` and `response_transform` properties can optionally be set to an instance of a [Proxy Transform](#proxies-proxy-transform-object).
+When the `request_transform` property is set, this Proxy Transform will be executed on the Proxy request and allow you to transform the request body and headers before sending the payload to the `destination_url`.
+When the `response_transform` property is set, this Proxy Transform will be executed on the Proxy response and allow you to transform the response body and headers before sending the response to the originator of the request.

-The reactor will receive a JSON object with the following payload:
+The Transform will receive a JSON object with the following payload:

 <div class="center-column"></div>
 ```js